udacity/create-your-own-adventure/english/alone/alone.md

 Kristy sees him at the window and runs into it.
 Her nose bleeds with the impact and stranger fades into the dark leaving no clue.

+Bella holds Kristy from behind and usher her to the bed and Ana locks the window.
+Bella grabs the first aid kit and treats Kristy.